appdevnick/appdevnick.github.io/_posts/2024-10-07-Building the Linux Kernel (Part 1 of 2).md

 ## Time to take a break

 LKP wisely ends the chapter here, giving newcomers like me a cognitive breather.
 There’s already a lot to absorb.
-The book goes into much more detail about what happens behind the scenes when running these Make targets, along with many other tidbits that are best understood from the [source](https://www.amazon.com/Linux-Kernel-Programming-practical-synchronization/dp/1803232226).
+The book goes into much more detail about what happens behind the scenes when running these Make targets, along with many other tidbits that are best understood from [the book itself](https://www.amazon.com/Linux-Kernel-Programming-practical-synchronization/dp/1803232226).

-Next time, I’ll continue following LKP’s flow and finish my first kernel compilation! :)
+In Part 2, I’ll continue following LKP’s flow and hopefully finish my first kernel compilation.